letsbondiway/fastlane-plugin-airwatch_workspaceone/README.md

 The main purpose of this plugin is to upload an IPA or an APK file to an AirWatch or Workspace ONE enterprise instance/console.
 For Android, the plugin works only with legacy AirWatch console and not with Workspace ONE console.

 This plugin features following actions :-
-1. deploy_build - To upload an iOS ipa to both legacy AirWatch and Workspace ONE console.
-Also, to upload an Android APK to legacy AirWatch console.
+1. deploy_build - The main purpose of this action is to upload an IPA or an APK file to an AirWatch or Workspace ONE enterprise console.
 2. retire_previous_versions - The main purpose of this action is to retire previous active versions of an application.
 This action takes a string parameter where you can specify the number of latest versions to keep if you do not want to retire all the previous active versions.
 3. delete_previous_versions - The main purpose of this action is to delete versions of an application.
 This action takes a string parameter where you can specify the number of latest versions to keep if you do not want to delete all the versions.
 4. retire_specific_version - The main purpose of this action is to retire a specific version of an application.
 This action takes a string parameter where you can specify the version number to retire.
 5. delete_specific_version - The main purpose of this action is to delete a specific version of an application.
 This action takes a string parameter where you can specify the version number to delete.
-6. add_or_update_assignments_action - The main purpose of this action is to add a new smart group assignment to an application or to update an existing smart group assignment of an application with a given dictionary of deployment/assignment parameters.
+6. add_or_update_assignments - The main purpose of this action is to add a new smart group assignment to an application or to update an existing smart group assignment of an application with a given dictionary of deployment/assignment parameters.
 If a smart group name is provided which does not exist yet on Console, assignment for that smart group is ignored.
 7. unretire_all_versions - The main purpose of this action is to unretire all retired versions of an application.
+8. unretire_specific_version - The main purpose of this action is to unretire a specific version of an application.
+This action takes a string parameter where you can specify the version number to unretire.

 ## Available options